 The food served on the Air New Zealand Flight NZ2 was also apparently quite good.
 The dinner for the night was a chicken with vegetables and a pasta salad.

 Free wine and beer as usual on an international flight, with an ice cream sundae cart dessert – equivalent to what a US airline would serve in business class.

 Final thoughts on Air New Zealand Flight NZ2

 The highlight for me for Air New Zealand Flight NZ2, though (even though it probably wasn’t the highlight for the members of my family actually traveling), was the new “The Hobbit” and “Lord of the Rings” inspired in-flight safety video.
-It was released just a few months ago, and my mom was able to capture on video while it aired on her flight.

 And, I also wanted to commend Air New Zealand on its awesome route map on the website.
 Most airline websites do a bad job showing what routes are actually available from a specific origin – take a look at this review on why Southwest International routes are impossible to find.
 Air New Zealand does a very good job live-filtering, based on your selections, to get the actual routes flown from a specific origin or destination based on your exact selection.
 Well done!

 For the Online Travel booking awesomeness, and well as the swanky, prompt, clean, and scrumptious in-flight experience – with the Lord of the Rings themed safety video of course as icing on the cake –

 we give Air New Zealand Flight NZ2 an A!